WonderfulToolchain/wonderful-docs/docs/target-wonderswan.md

 * Counter-intuitively, using `-fno-function-sections` in the "medium" memory model can generate *smaller* and *faster* code:
     * In `-ffunction-sections` mode, each *function* is put in its own segment (16-byte alignment), necessiating the use of far calls (10 CPU cycles).
      In `-fno-function-sections` mode, each *compilation unit* is put in its own segment, allowing for more tightly packed code.
-While all functions are still using "far" calls, an optimization can be made reducing the cost of the call to 7 CPU cycles.
+While all functions are still using "far" calls, an optimization can be made reducing the cost of calls within the same compilation unit to 7 CPU cycles.

 ### Assembler